Lake Paterswoldsemeer Area Programme Project

 Monitoring aquatic plants

-We closely monitor the growth of aquatic plants and water quality using a comprehensive monitoring plan.
+We closely monitor the growth of aquatic plants and water quality with a comprehensive monitoring plan.
 If it appears that significant growth of aquatic plants is to be expected, mowing will be carried out.

 The monitoring consists of an inspection round in the spring, extensive aquatic plant mapping in the summer, and the inventory of reports.
 In 2021, an inspection round and aquatic plant mapping took place for the first time.
 Aquatic plant monitoring will continue until 2027.